 To create a new library, click Clear Materials Library; the library is removed from the library manager.

-Click Save Materials Library to create the new library.
-To have the library load as the Speedstack starts, specify it as the default materials library file via Tools|Configuration Options|File Locations.
+Click Save Materials Library and supply a name and destination folder to create the new library.
+To have the library load as Speedstack starts, specify it as the default materials library file via Tools|Configuration Options|File Locations